The FAVA membership is a community of emerging and established film, video, and media artists.

 FAVA equipment and studio discounts only apply to projects where the artist owns all the intellectual property of the project (not commercial projects).

 FAVA has five levels of active membership: Associate, General, Producer, Lifetime and Student.
 These levels are designed to reflect your productiveness, competence on equipment and level of commitment and service to the co-op.
 Everyone starts at the Associate Level, unless you are a student member.
-All memberships expire September 30th of each year.
-Brand new members pay a one-time prorated rate.
+Memberships are good for one year after your purchase.

 Cost: $85.00 + GST per year